stevewhitmore/notes/aws/aws-dev-cert/iam.md

 ```
 **Version**: The policy language version
 **Statement**: The main element of the policy which includes:
-    **Sid**: The Statement ID is a unique identifier within the Stgatement array
+    **Sid**: The Statement ID is an optional unique identifier within the Statement array
     **Action**: What action will be allowed or denied depending on the value entered for the Effect element - effectively api calls
     **Effect**: Can be set to "Allow" or "Deny" for previously defined Action.
 All access to your resources are denied by default.
     **Resource**: This element specifies the actual resource you wish the "Action" and "Effect" to be applied to.
 AWS uses ARNs to specify resources following the sytnax - arn:partition:service:region:account-id:resource